thomassuedbroecker/operator-helloworld/documentation/exercises/03-exercise.md

 ### Step 4: Deploy a `Helloworld Application` using Operator

-Using the Operator we just deployed into the `operator-helloworld-system` namespace we will now deploy the application using CR.
+Using the Operator we just deployed into the `operator-helloworld-system` project we will now deploy the application using CR.

-* Create the operator
+* Create the application using the operator

 ```sh
 oc create -f config/samples/cache_v1_hello.yaml -n operator-helloworld-system
 ```

-* Get the deploment information
+* Get the deploment information from the project

 ```sh
 oc get deployment -n operator-helloworld-system